Updated March 11, 2026 · By Jake Embers

 - Large mixing bowl for marinating

-- Instant-read thermometer - not essential but helpful for thick items
+- Instant-read thermometer - Not essential, but helpful for thick items

 Instructions